Which of England's Euro U21 winners could step up?

 Newcastle's Anthony Gordon has matched Smith Rowe's goal tally for the U21s this summer, was named player of the tournament and is another with a big season ahead of him following his £45m move from Everton last January.

-And while we're talking decent money, James Trafford is on the brink of becoming the third most expensive English goalkeeper in history and will have plenty of exposure to build on an expressive tournament when he starts as Burnley's new number one next season.
+And while we're talking decent money, James Trafford is on the brink of becoming the third most expensive English goalkeeper in history and will have plenty of exposure to build on an impressive tournament when he starts as Burnley's new number one next season.

 From relative anonymity a few weeks ago, his reputation is skyrocketing, boosted only further by his last-gasp penalty save to deny Spain deep into injury time in Saturday's final.